primodiumxyz/gasless/README.md

 # Getting Started

-The smart contract toolkits in this repository is based on the [Foundry toolkit](https://github.com/foundry-rs/foundry).
-[Anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil) is the local Ethereum development node.
+The smart contract toolkits in this repository is based on the [Foundry toolkit](https://github.com/foundry-rs/foundry), with [Anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil) as the local Ethereum development node.

 ## Running a local gasless server: